Piano Sonata No. 5 (Scriabin): Composition

-After finishing his symphonic poem Le Poème de l'Extase, Op.54, Scriabin did not feel comfortable living in Paris.
+After finishing his symphonic poem Le Poème de l'Extase, Op.
+54, Scriabin did not feel comfortable living in Paris.
 In early September 1907 he wrote:

 Life is fearfully expensive, and the climate is rotten.
 The air in the areas where we could find an apartment big enough for us at a reasonable price is frightful ... you cannot make any noise.
 You have to wear house slippers after 10 at night.

-Scriabin decided to go to live in Lausanne with his pregnant wife Tatyana, since he found the place to be cheaper, quieter, and healthier, and only 7 hours away from Paris.
+Scriabin decided to go to live in Lausanne with his pregnant wife Tatyana, (Note: She would give birth to their son Julian in February 1908.) since he found the place to be cheaper, quieter, and healthier, and only 7 hours away from Paris.
 Also, he had his music being printed there, as he had recently broken his long-term partnership with publisher M.P.
 Belaieff due to financial discrepancies.

-In his new peaceful household in Edifice C Place de la Harpe, Scriabin could play the piano without fear of complaints from neighbours, and soon began to compose again, alongside the revisions he was making to the score of Le Poème.
+In his new peaceful household in Edifice C Place de la Harpe, (Note: Now Avenue de la Harpe 14.)
+Scriabin could play the piano without fear of complaints from neighbours, and soon began to compose again, alongside the revisions he was making to the score of Le Poème.
 On 8 December, Tatyana wrote to a friend:

 We go out a little, having caught up on our sleep.
 We begin to look normal again.
 Sasha even has begun to compose – 5th Sonata!!!
 I cannot believe my ears.
 It is incredible!
 That sonata pours from him like a fountain.
 Everything you have heard up to now is as nothing.
 You cannot even tell it is a sonata.
 Nothing compares to it.
 He has played it through several times, and all he has to do is to write it down ...

-In late December, Scriabin wrote to Morozova about the imminent completion of his new work:
+In late December, Scriabin wrote to Margarita Morozova about the imminent completion of his new work:

 The Poem of Ecstasy took much of my strength and taxed my patience. ...
 Today I have almost finished my 5th Sonata.
 It is a big poem for piano and I deem it the best composition I have ever written.
 I do not know by what miracle I accomplished it ...